Long Term Intervention Monitoring

 Long Term Intervention Monitoring (LTIM) is a key element of the Commonwealth Environmental Water Office (CEWO) response to the requirements of the Water Act 2007 and the MDBA’s Basin Plan.
 The LTIM aims to support good governance and reporting and critically, improved decision making around the use of environmental water through the application of the principles of adaptive management.
 Monitoring and evaluation are critical steps in the management of Commonwealth environmental water and support its efficient and effective use within the existing planning framework.
 Monitoring is used to quantify the environmental outcomes of the allocation of Commonwealth Environmental water.
 Evaluation is the process of comparing these outcomes to the objectives set out in the legislation and determining whether the allocation was an effective and efficient use of environmental flows.
 By measuring environmental responses to watering activities in selected areas of the Basin, this project is an integral part of the Monitoring, Evaluation, Reporting and Improvement (MERI) Framework for Commonwealth environmental watering in the Murray-Darling Basin.

-The MDFRC has been appointed to act as the CEWO Monitoring and Evaluation Adviser.
-In 2012, the MDFRC worked with the CEWO to develop the Logic and Rationale for monitoring activities which underpins the LTIM.
+The Murray Darling Freshwater Research Centre (MDFRC) was appointed in 2014 to act as the CEWO Monitoring and Evaluation Adviser.
+In 2012, the MDFRC worked with the CEWO to develop the Logic and Rationale for monitoring activities which underpins LTIM.
 Further development and refinement of the environmental Outcomes Framework has occurred during 2013 and 2014, including standardising monitoring methods, data collection and planning for the seven selected areas in the Basin which will be the focus of the LTIM program.
 The MDFRC has developed the Basin Evaluation Plan for evaluating the Basin Scale outcomes from the use of Commonwealth Environmental Water as part of its contribution to achieving the Basin Plan objectives.

-The objectives of the Long Term Intervention Monitoring Project are to:
+The objectives of the LTIM Long Project are to:

 - Monitor and evaluate the ecological response to Commonwealth environmental water at Selected Areas